 "When I learned that this is an actual disorder," he says, "it was a relief to know that my sport in and of itself was not evil."
-He learned that anorexia, bulimia, binge eating and even eating disorders grouped under the vague term Eating Disorders Not Otherwise Specified (EDNOS) are actual mental disorders not caused by his sport.
+He learned that anorexia, bulimia, binge eating and other types of eating disorders are actual mental disorders not caused by his sport.

 "It's important for coaches to know that right off the bat because you're not going to be highly motivated to solve a problem when somebody tells you your sport is wrong and bad.
 When you start from the proper posture, you can bore down to what the issues really are," Jefferson says.
-Through his university's eating disorders awareness events, Jefferson has learned that our culture, which glorifies thinness and sets up unrealistic body ideals for both women and men, has a lot to do with triggering eating disorders.
-He realized that the problem was bigger than just sport.
+Through his university's eating disorders awareness events, he realized that the problem was bigger than just sport.
 "There's an epidemic going on in our dorms," he notes, and not just among athletes concerned about meeting weight restrictions.

 Jefferson has also learned from experience that disordered eating and eating disorders don't just materialize when an athlete joins his team.
-In every case he's seen among athletes, he says, "there was to some extent a pre-existing condition"- psychological, social, or relational-that would "eventually reveal itself" in the team setting.
+In every case he's seen among athletes, he says, there were other factors that predisposed an athlete to developing an eating disorder that "eventually revealed itself" in the team setting.

 "Once you have the context" of eating disorders right, Jefferson notes, "you can deal with the problem at its basis rather than trying to fiddle around with the symptoms.
 That was helpful for me.
 It allowed me to get over the fear of eating disorders, because when you see it for the first time on a team, the coach's first reaction is often one of fear: You're responsible for these athletes, and when you spend enough time with them, you love them."

-Jefferson likens the discovery that an athlete on his team is struggling with an eating disorder with experiences he has had dealing with a difficult athlete whom he later learned suffered from ADHD (attentiondeficit/hyperactivity disorder).
+Jefferson likens the discovery that an athlete on his team is struggling with an eating disorder to experiences he has had dealing with a difficult athlete whom he later learned suffered from ADHD (attention-deficit/hyperactivity disorder).
 "When I found that out, I was suddenly relieved, I could understand why he or she was giving me these weird behaviors.
 Instead of getting mad, I could put it into context."